-It's way more than the combined cost of the Louisiana Purchase, the Panama Canal, the Hoover Dam, World War II, the Korean War, the Vietnam War, and NASA's entire space program since it started.
+It's way more than the combined cost of World War II, the Korean War, the Vietnam War, and NASA's entire space program since it started.

 The most popular method is to simply compare the debt level from when a president enters the White House to the debt level when he leaves.

-If the country continues to be burdened by debt, it risks defaulting on its obligations, which would diminish the United States' power around the world.
+If our country doesn't correct its debt spiral, it risks defaulting on its obligations.
+That would diminish its power around the world.

 It could also raise interest rates, reduce spending on government programs, and weaken entitlements like Social Security.